sheelis/cnc-spindle-light/README.md

 # Circular LED strip PCB for CNC spindle light

-This is a PCB design and software to light up the CNC workpiece from all sides in any color or sequence desired.
+This is a PCB and spindle attachment design and software to light up the CNC workpiece from all sides in any color or sequence desired.
+There is also an option to insert 2 lasers at 90* difference from each other in order to produce a cross shape on XY plane exactly where the tool will touch the work piece.
+Lasers have their own connectors and on/off switch on the PCB.

 You will find here:
 - Firmware for ATTiny85